-Allows fresh content – Being constantly under the threat of Penguin, Panda and HummingBird makes a SEO marketer more consistent with the content on their pages.
-Google specifically uses these algorithms to eliminate pages with low quality content.
-It gives the SEO an ‘inspiration’ to constantly update their pages with engaging content, hence allowing more traffic and contented users, which ultimately helps increase the overall rating of the page.
-It allows the SEO to not only release better content, but also update their old content, if they want their old pages not to be penalized.
+Being constantly under the threat of Penguin, Panda, and HummingBird makes SEO marketers more consistent with the content on their pages.
+The objective of these Google algorithms is to eliminate pages with low-quality content.
+It gives the SEO an ‘inspiration’ to constantly update their pages with engaging content, hence allowing more traffic and content users, which ultimately helps increase the overall rating of the page.
+It allows the SEO to not only release better content but also update their old content if they want their old pages not to be penalized.

-Removal of unnecessary links – If Google finds that their are just too many useless links on your site or on other sites which lead to yours, it can be penalized.
+If Google finds that there are just too many useless links on your site or on other sites that lead to yours, it can be penalized.
 Until last year this was not a problem, but now Google is taking special care towards this issue.
-All in all it helps.
+All in all, it helps.
 How?
-I believe that having two or three good quality links is better than having one hundred irrelevant ones.
-These links lead users to unnecessary pages which are not relevant to them, thereby decreasing the overall feasibility of your site.
-To avoid all this, a SEO marketer must take special care as to what links are being used on the web page.
+I believe that having two or three good-quality links is better than having one hundred irrelevant ones.
+These links lead users to unnecessary pages that are not relevant to them, thereby decreasing the overall feasibility of your site.
+To avoid all this, an SEO marketer must take special care as to what links are being used on the web page.

-Helps keep a tab on your page – Sometimes, Malware can cause a lot of problems.
-You might not even be aware when a Malware has hit your page, causing useless ads and links to pop up when your page is opened.
+Sometimes, Malware can cause a lot of problems.
+You might not even be aware when Malware has hit your page, causing useless ads and links to pop up when your page is opened.
 When a user hits your page and faces such Malware, which is generally linking to pornography and gambling, they might get irritated and leave your page.
-Even if your site is offering a good content and information, such pop ups can ruin the overall hits on your site and give Google algorithms a chance to strike at it.
+Even if your site is offering good content and information, such pop-ups can ruin the overall hits on your site and give Google algorithms a chance to strike at it.